znsio/specmatic-documentation/documentation/stubbing-jms.md

 ### Start JMS Server

-Below code section shows how to start JMS server.
+The below code section shows how to start the JMS server.

 ```
 jmsMock = new JmsMock(new ArrayList<String>() {{